 Tablet-toting, smartphone-clutching guests are the norm, and in the era of binge-watching, they want to watch in the hotel room what they’ve been watching at home.
 Casting capabilities allow them to use their devices to seamlessly stream on the hotel TV.

 How Spectrum Enterprise and Moviebeam provide them: Casting relies on a PAN (personal area network), which allows guests to connect their devices with in-room smart TVs.
-Hoteliers can create a PAN, which is like having a dedicated WiFi platform for every room, through managed WiFi.
+Hoteliers can create a PAN, which is like having a dedicated WiFi platform for every room.
 But PAN alone won’t suffice; guests have to be able to use it—easily.
 That’s why our partner Moviebeam has created a tremendous user experience for guests.
 Every guest can simply follow the user-friendly directions to cast their streaming service (think Netflix or Amazon Prime) onto the room’s TV.

 The possibilities are just beginning